-Web Audio API · FFT Analysis · Web3 Metadata Live Tool
+Web Audio API · FFT Analysis · Psychoacoustics Live Tool

 Spectra Stamp

 Drop any audio file and get its real psychoacoustic fingerprint — dominant perceptual zone, spectral centroid, and masking risk calculated from actual FFT data.
 Tell it what kind of sound it is, and it will tell you what it will conflict with in a mix.
-Export the result as structured metadata, attach it to stems, sample packs, or NFTs.
+Export the result as structured metadata to attach to stems, sample packs, or any deliverable.

 ◈ Real FFT — no fake bars ◈ Nothing leaves your device ◈ WAV · MP3 · FLAC · OGG · AIFF ◈ JSON export